 The home office working environment

-The boundary between work life and personal life can be difficult when working from home so creating that balance is key.
-The home has become an office, and offices are becoming more like homes as we are spending most of our time in them.
+The boundary between work life and personal life can be challenging when working from home so creating that balance is key.
+The home has become an office, and offices are becoming more like homes as we are spending most of our time in a working environment.
 We need beautiful places to work at home, and new inspiration and tips for how to do this.
 Proud Paints is here to help you create boundaries between the two.

 - It can seem overwhelming when looking at a large space like an office and know where to start- choosing colours for different areas of work is key, for example an office environment is usually filled with cool, light paint tones such as our Pale Periwinkle or Doves Wing.
 Using light tones create an open space that allows you to feel comfortable and work without distractions.
 Or for example a digital media office can be a little bolder with more warm and colorful tones.